 In comes our nameless protagonist, who we shall call Fred (as that’s the name I gave him).
 You’ve heard about this rumour and have somehow appeared outside of an old mansion with no knowledge of being there other than you know you have to speak to the owner.
 You realise that you have the mark on your arm, could this be why you have seemingly lost your memory?
 Are you close to death?
 After ‘finding’ the house owner and becoming unaware of what’s real or not anymore, you encounter a large doll in the hallway.
 However, this doll is magical and can speak freely – which she does whilst explaining what the Death Mark is and how the curse works.

-Moments later, there is knocking at the door – more people appear which have been cursed by a spirit.
+Moments later, there is knocking at the door – more people appear who have been cursed by a spirit.
 You’re told you need to find the source of the curse (the spirit who gave them the mark) and either eliminate them or bring them peace so that they can move on and thus breaking the curse.
 However, which spirit was the one who cursed you?
 There’s only one way to find out – help out all those in need until you eventually discover who your target is and send them back to wherever it is they came from…

 Looks like a VN, plays like an Adventure: